jfb-h/synthetic-tourism/documents/papers/main.typ

   image("figures/plot-descriptive.png"),
   scope: "parent",
   placement: top,
   caption: [Quarterly number of overnight stays for Hamburg and the 22 sampled control cases.
 Hamburg and selected comparable cities are highlighted.
-The shaded areas mark major pandemic-related lockdowns from March to May 2020 and from late 2020 to May 2021.]
+The grey shaded areas mark major pandemic-related lockdowns from March to May 2020 and from late 2020 to May 2021.]
 ) <figure-descriptive>

 Hamburg has witnessed a steady increase in tourism over the past 30 years, similar to that of other German and Northern European cities. @figure-descriptive shows the quarterly number of overnight stays for Hamburg and the 22 sampled cities, and reveals a growth trajectory comparable to Munich or Amsterdam: Over the observation period from 1998 to 2024, overnight stays in Hamburg have more than tripled, from around 4.5 million to almost 16 million.